UES-310 Civilian Conservation Corps’ Alternative Spring Break in Grand Canyon National Park

 Interested?
 Check out the course description below and contact the CUES Department to learn more.

-UES-310 The Civilian Conservation Corps and the American Landscape
+UES-310 SL-The Civilian Conservation Corps and the American Landscape

 Class will meet for 75 minutes a week and then travel over spring break.
 Instructor's consent is required